vinayakpandeycode/StudyMates/README.md

-StudyMates - Intelligent Peer Collaboration for Academic Success A platform that helps you find the right study partners.
+PeerRoom- Intelligent Peer Collaboration for Academic Success A platform that helps you find the right study partners.
 🚀 Project Description
 StudyMates is a web-based application specifically designed to help university students form effective study groups.
 It connects students based on their academic year, subjects or specialization, and desired group size.
 A secure ID verification process is also included to ensure authentic student participation.